haris-mujeeb/TeraRanger_TwinDrive/README.md

-# Autonomous Maze Solving Robot with SLAM 🤖
+# Autonomous Maze Solving Robot 🤖

 This project features a two-wheeled, self-balancing robot capable of autonomous navigation and maze solving.
-It uses a host-PC-based **Simultaneous Localization and Mapping (SLAM)** algorithm to build a 2D map of its environment in real-time.
+It uses a host-PC-based algorithm to build a 2D map of its environment in real-time.

 The robot's hardware is a custom-designed, differential-drive platform based on an **Arduino Nano** for real-time balancing control and an **ESP32-S3** as a central communication hub.
 It uses a **TeraRanger Multiflex** Time-of-Flight (ToF) sensor array for 2D environmental mapping.